 The Human Rights Project at the Urban Justice Center, in partnership with the US Human Rights Network, is pleased to announce the ninth annual Human Rights Institute, to be held April 2-4, 2014 in New York City.

-About the Human Rights Institute
+For more information, check out the new Human Rights Institute page.

 Discussion on the Future of NYC Council